edgedb/edgedb/docs/stdlib/net.rst

 .. eql:type:: net::http::Method

-  An enumeration of HTTP methods.
+  An enumeration of supported HTTP methods.

   Possible values are: